 \subsection{Abstract Variable}

-As seen in our ablation study (section \ref{sec:abl}), one of the fundamental components responsible for the learning complex rules is \textit{out}, and abstaining from it makes the model struggle.
+As seen in our ablation study (section \ref{sec:abl}), one of the fundamental components responsible for learning complex rules is \textit{out}, and abstaining from it makes the model struggle.
 We did a t-SNE analysis on this variable using the first 20 principal components from its 512-dimensional vector as these components contribute to 95\% of the variance.
-We analyzed 200 samples from each task of a class balanced validation dataset.
+We analyzed 200 samples from each task of a class-balanced validation dataset.
 None of these were included in the training.
-These components encode the abstract variable for each task and have separable boundaries from each other, as seen in Fig.~\ref{fig:abstract}.
+These components encode the abstract variable for each task and have separable boundaries from each other, as seen in Figure~\ref{fig:abstract}.